investec/home-run/README.md

 ### `explicit` - specify Azure resources explicitly

 In this mode you specify the Azure subscription, resource group, type of Azure resource, the name of your Azure resource, and the location of the app on your local machine.

-Consider the following example:
+#### Container App Example

 ```sh
 npx @investec/home-run